Independence Day 2022: Give patriotic touch to your house with these decor ideas | Lifestyle

 Patriotic fervour has gripped Indians across the globe as they are all set to mark India's 76th Independence Day on Monday.
 The occasion is marked by festivities that pay tribute to the nation that gained freedom from British colonial rule on August 15, 1947.
 On this day, the country's citizens hoist flags while singing the national anthem and cultural parades take place all over the country.
 Many people also love to decorate their houses and workspaces with tricoloured accessories that help to create a patriotic atmosphere around them.

-If you are also planning to elevate your I-Day celebrations by adding a Tricolour touch to your house, then worry not.
+If you are also planning to elevate your 1-Day celebrations by adding a Tricolour touch to your house, then worry not.
 We have curated a list of ideas that will help you to give your house an easy makeover this Independence Day.
-1. Decorate home with Tricolour balloons
+Decorate your home with Tricolour balloons

 One big reason to opt for flowers is their fragrance.
 They make surroundings smell naturally botanical and improve the home's air quality.
 For Independence Day decoration ideas at home, look for orange and white coloured flowers like roses, daisies, and lilies.
 (ANI)